 Preschoolers are generally considered children from age 3 to 5.
 Since there is usually a wide range of ability in this age group, it’s important to have activities that reflect these differences.

 7 to 8 am – This is parent check in time.

 8 to 9 am – While check in time continues those who arrive early will engage in free-choice activities These might include playing with toys, looking at books or working at various centers.
 It’s important for children to start their day working on activities that they choose and feel comfortable doing.

-9 to 9:30 am - Circle time includes all children coming together to discuss the day.
+9 to 9:30 am – Circle time includes all children coming together to discuss the day.
 During this time a story is usually read.
 Children review the calendar regarding the day, week and month.
 They may also recite days, weeks and months.
-This time may also include counting, learning letters or a language or math lesson.
+This time may also include counting, learning letters or a l

 9:30 to 10:30 am – Children will play and learn at various centers.
 Centers consist of stations with different activities.
 These may include puzzles, books, art activities, handwriting practice, sand and water play, working with blocks and manipulatives and listening to music or stories.